manuelvanrijn/bootstrap-switch-rails/README.md

 ## Examples

-See the [demo page of Mattia Larentis](http://bootstrapswitch.com/examples.html) for examples how to use the plugin
+See the [demo page](http://bootstrapswitch.site/examples.html) for examples how to use the plugin

 ## License

-* The [bootstrap-switch](http://bootstrapswitch.com/) plugin is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+* The [bootstrap-switch](http://bootstrapswitch.site/) plugin is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
 * The [bootstrap-switch-rails](https://github.com/manuelvanrijn/bootstrap-switch-rails) project is
  licensed under the [MIT License](http://opensource.org/licenses/mit-license.html)